audiojs/audio-buffer-list/readme.md

 ### `list.each((buffer, index, offset) => {}, from=0, to=-0, {reversed}?)`

 Iterate over buffers from the indicated range.
 Buffers can be modified in-place during the iterating.
-Return `false` to break loop.
+Return `false` to break the loop.
 Pass `{reversed: true}` as the last argument to iterate in reverse order.

 ### `list.reverse(start=0, end=-0)`

-Reverse part of the list.
+Reverse indicated part of the list.
+Modifies list in place, returns self.

 ### `list.repeat(count)`

 Repeats contents of the list specified number of times.
-Modifies list in-place.
+Modifies list in-place, returns self.

 ### `list.getChannelData(channel, from=0, to=-0)`